FranciscoFlorezRevuelta/EI/docs/multimodal_interaction.md

 > References have been ***included along the text***, please review the material and find tip boxes marked as **Important**, which contain mandatory reading material.
 >
 > As explained in the previous chapter, **a test will be conducted** including topics covered in this material.

+## Moodle test

+* The moodle test will be developed during practice session on **Wednesday 8 May at 4.30pm CET**.
+* The test has a maximum duration of 30 minutes from the start.
+* The test consists of 20 triple choice questions.
+* Each wrong answer subtracts 1/3 of the value of a correct answer.
+* The mark for the test will be considered as one of the marks for the theoretical part of the course.
+See the overall evaluation of the course in the general conditions.
+* The questions will be based on this webpage and all the mandatory readings proposed.